wizacode/php-etl/README.md

 The library is fully compatible with any PHP project.
 For instance, with Symfony, you can fully benefit from the autowiring.
-On the following example, you enable it on the main ETL object, with the _shared_ parameter to _false_ in order to have the possibility to get different instance of the ETL (optionnal).
+On the following example, you enable it on the main ETL object, with the _shared_ parameter to _false_ in order to have the possibility to get different instance of the ETL (optional).

 _services.yaml_